 }

-We didn’t handle the None case, so this will cause a bug.
+We didn’t handle the None case, so this code will cause a bug.
 Luckily, it’s a bug Rust knows how to catch.
 If we try to compile this code, we’ll get this error:

 error[E0004]: non-exhaustive patterns: `None` not covered